 5. Parents Get Ski Time Together

 Last but certainly not least, we have found ski school worth our time and money not only for our kids but also – a bit selfishly – for us as parents.
 With our busy lives and schedules, my husband and I so rarely get time alone without our kids.
 We enjoy skiing together as a family and hope that will be the ultimate goal in a few years when our kids are older.
 But for now, we also like some adult time too.
 Ski school for our kids makes that possible.

 On our recent trip, my husband and I were able to eat lunch at a less crowded lodge only accessible on blue intermediate terrain (see my Northstar dining guide for more information about this lunch option).
 This dining experience would not have been an option with our kids at their current levels.
 We even made time to attend tōst, Northstar’s daily complimentary champagne tasting atop the East Ridge run at 2:00 pm.
 The little break helped us enjoy family time eating dinner out and doing the other activities at the resort the rest of the weekend that much more!

 Have you enrolled your kids in ski school?
 What have been the advantages you have experienced?

 Disclosure: Northstar California hosted my family on our recent visit, providing complimentary ski school, lodging, and some dining.
-I was a paid ambassador for Northstar last season.
-My family members are all season pass holders for the current 2017-2018 season at Northstar entirely at our own expense.
+I was a paid ambassador for Northstar for the 2016-2017 season.
+My family members have been Epic Pass holders for many other ski seasons entirely at our own expense.
 As always, all opinions are my own.